President and CEO

 Malcolm is a former president of the International Association of Business Communicators (IABC) Ottawa chapter.
 IABC links 14,000 communicators in a global network that inspires, establishes and supports the highest professional standards of quality and innovation in organizational communication.
 He is also a member of the Public Affairs Association of Canada.
 He holds an MBA from the University of Ottawa and an MA in political science (international relations) from Carleton University.

-Willi has 30 years of experience working in the national media in many capacities: producer; editor; and, cameraman.
-He is a continuing member of the National Press Gallery in Ottawa and for the past 12 years has owned and operated his own video production company, Skyfly Productions Inc.
+Willi Puerstl has 30 years of experience working in the national media in many capacities: producer; editor; and cameraman.
+He is a lifetime member of the National Press Gallery in Ottawa and for the past 15 years has owned and operated his own video production company, Skyfly Productions Inc. Willi’s portfolio includes documentaries, live streaming, event videos, training videos and news - utilizing a wide range of audiovisual media.
+He has worked in the film, broadcast, commercial, government and corporate sectors; including projects for First Nations and the Nunavut Planning Commission.